Sarah Beth Durst

-Sarah Beth Durst is an American author of fantasy.
+Sarah Beth Durst (born May 23, 1974) is an American author of over 30 works of fantasy.
 Her 2016 novel The Queen of Blood won a 2017 Alex Award from the American Library Association.
+Two of her novels (The Spellshop in 2024 and The Enchanted Greenhouse in 2025) appeared on the New York Times Bestseller List.
 Durst writes for adults, young adults, and middle grade level readers.

 Career

 Sarah Beth Durst, born Sarah Beth Angelini, grew up in Northborough, Massachusetts.
 As a child, she attended Lincoln Street Elementary School in Northborough.
 She later attended Bancroft School in Worcester, from which she graduated in 1992.
 While still in high school, she wrote a musical about intersections between fairy tales and the real world, which she has described as "horrible."
 She would later return to these themes in her debut novel, Into the Wild.
 After finishing high school, Durst attended Princeton University, which serves as the setting for her fourth novel, Enchanted Ivy.
 At Princeton, Durst majored in English literature and completed a concentration in theater and dance.
 After graduating from Princeton in 1996, Durst lived briefly in the UK before returning to Massachusetts for several years.
 Durst currently resides in Stony Brook, New York.

 In 2007, Durst published her first novel, Into the Wild, for young adults.
 Into the Wild and its 2008 sequel, Out of the Wild, draw on fairy tale characters living in the real world to explore questions of free will.
 The Wild is an amoral force that seeks to organize people into stories with no concern for the effects these rearrangements have on individuals' lives.
 Landmarks from Central Massachusetts, where Durst grew up, feature in both novels; these include the Higgins Armory and Bancroft Tower.
 Into the Wild was a finalist for the Andre Norton Award for Young Adult Science Fiction and Fantasy, the first of multiple nominations for the Andre Norton Award that Durst's work has received.

 Durst returned to the theme of fairy tales in 2009 with Ice, a modern retelling of the fairy tale East of the Sun, West of the Moon.
 In Durst's version, the protagonist is an aspiring arctic researcher in Alaska who encounters and marries a polar bear munaqsri, or transporter of souls.
 With Ice, Durst became a finalist for an Andre Norton Award for a second time.